Sub-principles

 Mathematical Formulation

-- Quantitative measure of "organizational state"
+- Can we develop a quantitative measure of "organizational state"?

 Experimental Tests